wp-plugins/nextgen-facebook/readme.txt

 1. Check the "Preserve on Uninstall" option if you would like to keep NGFB settings in the database
 1. Select the *Plugins* menu item
 1. Select the *Installed Plugins* sub-menu
-1. Scroll down to the "NGFB Open Graph" plugin, and click its *Deactivate* link
+1. Scroll down to the "NGFB Open Graph+" plugin, and click its *Deactivate* link
-1. Scroll down to the "NGFB Open Graph" plugin, and click its *Delete* link
+1. Scroll down to the "NGFB Open Graph+" plugin, and click its *Delete* link
 1. Click on the *Yes, Delete these files and data* button

 Note: Unless you checked the "Preserve on Uninstall" option on the Advanced settings page, deleting the plugin will also remove all of its settings from the database.